Harsha-Reddy21/deal-whisperer-crm-ai/docs/semantic-search.md

 2. Formatting the results to include in the context sent to the LLM
 3. Including relevant CRM data based on the query's semantic meaning

+## Examples

+### Example 1: Semantic Search Query

+**User Question**: "What enterprise clients have we worked with recently?"

+Even if no CRM records contain the exact words "enterprise clients", the semantic search will understand the intent and find:

+- Deals with large companies
+- Contacts at enterprise-level organizations
+- Leads from Fortune 500 companies

+**Flow**:
+1. Query → Embedding conversion
+2. Vector similarity search across deals, contacts, leads
+3. Results sorted by relevance
+4. Top matches included in AI context

+### Example 2: Specific Domain Knowledge

+**User Question**: "Show me deals related to cloud migration"

+The system will match semantically similar concepts such as:
+- AWS deployment deals
+- Azure migration projects
+- Data center transition discussions
+- Infrastructure modernization opportunities

+This works even if the exact phrase "cloud migration" doesn't appear in the records.

+### Example 3: Intent Understanding

+**User Question**: "Which leads seem most promising right now?"

+The semantic search understands this is about lead quality and will match:
+- Leads with high scores
+- Recently active leads
+- Leads with positive engagement metrics
+- Leads matching successful past conversion patterns

 ## Benefits

 - **Better Understanding**: The AI can better understand what the user is looking for